ghiscoding/slickgrid-universal/docs/localization/localization-translate-service.md

 ### Installation

-You can create your own Translate Service, for example installing the `whatwg-fetch` library to load JSON files for translations.
+You can create your own Translate Service, for example installing the `whatwg-fetch` library (or anything similar) to load JSON files for translations.

 ##### Install NPM package